ajwills72/hbab/docs/perception.md

 **Deeper**: The convolutional part of AlexNet is much deeper than LeNet.
 LeNet had two convolutional layers, while AlexNet has five convolutional layers.
 Similarly, LeNet has two dense layers, while AlexNet has three.
 The authors were able to demonstrate that the depth of AlexNet was important to its performance - training a version of AlexNet with even one less convolutional layer led to worse performance.

 **ReLU**:  Since the 80s, neural networks typically used a sigmoid activation function or similar.
 AlexNet uses a rectified linear (ReLU) system, where if the input is negative, the output is zero, otherwise the output is the same as the input.
-Nair and Hinton had come up with this idea a couple of years earlier, and in the AlexNet paper they report simulations that show this change of activation function speeds learning by a factor of six.
+[Nair and Hinton](https://icml.cc/Conferences/2010/papers/432.pdf) had come up with this idea a couple of years earlier, and in the AlexNet paper they report simulations that show this change of activation function speeds learning by a factor of six.
 Given AlexNet took around 6 days to train, this makes a big real-world difference - without ReLU, AlexNet would likely take more than a month to train.
 One irony of ReLU, as with backprop, is that it isn't neurally plausible - neurons have a maximum firing rate as well as a minimum firing rate, and this was one of the original inspirations of the sigmoid function.

 **Grouping**: There were a couple of other things AlexNet did.
 The first one was considered by them to be a "hack" to get around hardware limitations, but was later discovered to improve performance.
-This was 20012, and AlexNet needed too much memory to fit on a single GPU card of the time.
+This was 2012, and AlexNet needed too much memory to fit on a single GPU card of the time.
 So, they split the network across two cards, and they did this by splitting the filters - so half the filters for a given layer run on one graphics card and the other on the second graphics card.
-As well as solving the technical problem, it simplifies the network - there are fewer connections in total, and it turns out this improves performance (ResNeXt).
+As well as solving the technical problem, it simplifies the network - there are fewer connections in total, and it turns out this improves performance - see the ResNeXt model [Xie et al., 2017](https://arxiv.org/pdf/1611.05431.pdf).
 We'll come back later to why that might be.

 **Dropout**: The other thing they did, quite deliberately to improve performance in this case, was to use _dropout_.
 Dropout is where, on every training trial, you ignore a random 50% of the connections in a layer.
 These ignored connections don't pass activation forward, nor error back.
 It's a different 50% of connections each time.
-This roughly doubles the amount of time it takes to train the network, but it also improves its ultimate performance in much the same way as grouping does.
+This roughly doubles the amount of time it takes to train the network, but it also improves its ultimate performance in much the same way as grouping does - see [Hinton et al. (2012)](https://arxiv.org/pdf/1207.0580.pdf).
 Again, we'll come back to that later.

 ## ResNet

 What's happened in this area in the last 10 years?
-For the purpose of this session, we're only going to go up to 2016, because that's when a research group at Microsoft introduced ResNet.
+For the purpose of this session, we're only going to go up to 2016, because that's when a research group at Microsoft introduced ResNet ([He et al., 2016](https://arxiv.org/pdf/1512.03385v1.pdf)).
 Although that was a few years ago now, it's still pretty close to the state of the art.

 The period 2012 to 2016 was characterised by increasing the depth of the network.
 LeNet had 4 layers, while AlexNet had 8.
-So, more seemed like better - "we need to go deeper".
-Over the next few years this increased to 16 layers in VGG and around 30 layers in models like Inception.
+So, more seemed like better.
+Over the next few years this increased to 16 layers in [VGG](ttps://arxiv.org/pdf/1409.1556.pdf) and around 30 layers in models like [Inception](https://arxiv.org/pdf/1409.4842v1.pdf).
 This did lead to perfomance gains, so the strategy seemed justified.

 The thing was, though, as the networks got deeper, they got harder and harder to train.
 A number of approaches were taken to address this, but the ResNet team brought to the world's attention that the problem remained unsolved.